 CTA is a statement that tells the readers what action you want them to take.
 It might sound pushy but the most effective CTA's should be explicit and straightforward.

 Example: "Book Now", is more effective compared to "Would You like to book your room?"

 Use your content copy to show all the reasons why they should take that action.
 When you have given the reader all the information they need to make a decision, use a CTA to seal and close the deal by getting them to take that action.

-Great hotel copy writing helps you connect with your guests by tapping into their needs and preferences.
-It has the power to drive their imagination, differentiate you from the competition, and ultimately drive bookings.
+Great hotel copywriting helps you connect with your guests by tapping into their needs and preferences.
+It has the power to drive the imagination space of your property, differentiate you from the competition, and ultimately drive bookings.

 By applying all these points, it will likely help to inspire and engage your target audience while increasing your direct bookings as a result.